Coconut Milk: Add Rich Tropical Goodness to Your Everyday Life

 You can find these products in Asian or Latino food stores, farmers’ markets, and small health food stores.

-If you’re interested in experiencing the coconut oil advantage, you can try Fresh Shores Extra Virgin Coconut Oil, as well as my Certified Organic Coconut Flour.
+If you’re interested in experiencing the coconut oil advantage, you can try Mercola Organic Extra Virgin Coconut Oil, as well as Wilderness Family Naturals Coconut Fiber Flour.
 Sourced from fresh, young coconuts, these products can make a world of difference in your cooking, baking, and other practical applications.

 So, try these amazing coconut products, and discover why the tropics has celebrated (and continues to do so) this fruit for countless years.